Lupus590/CARPG_-_An_RPG_Engine/notes/notes.md

 science, tech and magic http://www.springhole.net/writing/mix-science-and-magic.htm

-Gods have holy days, cleric like caractera get a bonus on these days.
+Gods have holy days, clerics get a bonus on these days.

 https://drive.google.com/folderview?id=0B-PTl1ncCsOqfkZxUnVpQ3NocTBFbUswckFuVXE1MnZBbGJDLTA4dkR5aW5zTXBtQ0l0VDQ&usp=sharing

+#which dice system?
-which dice system? d10? d20? d6?
+d10? d20? d6?
 I'm planning on this being a roll20 rpg more than a table top one, so I'm not limited to real dice

+#Wishes made with a last breath